Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

-From here we lets go look for this last flag in a good plase to find some valuable loot.
+From here we lets go look for this last flag in a good please to find some valuable loot.

 ![alt text](ScreenShots/flag3.png)

 and with that we have found our last flag.

+Post- Report